haydenratliff/haydenratliff/README.md

 ### Welcome to my github!

+I consider myself proficient in Python, Java, and C++, and I dabble in C, x86 assembly, and SQL.
+I also enjoy using Excel solver for smaller optimization problems.

 I store all of my school-related code in a private repository, in order to comply with UVA's honor policy.
 However, I love sharing my code portfolio with people interested in checking it out - please shoot me an email at haydenratliff@virginia.edu and I can share it with you or send you it in a zipped folder.

 Otherwise, stay tuned for a variety of other projects that will be public soon!